Lifts for Commercial Buildings

 Our bespoke passenger lifts aim for a combination of effortless public usability, and design that reflects the beauty of the surrounding environment.
 Most important, our designs will work within the architectural constraints of the building we’re working with.

-Large commercial buildings require a combination of visible lift provision and invisible lifts that allow goods to move around the building efficiently.
+Commercial buildings require a combination of ‘front-of-house’ (FOH) lift provision and backstage lifts that ensure goods move around the building efficiently.
 The traditional goods lift moves larger items from a delivery bay to kitchens, store rooms or work bays.
 A smaller version of this, the dumbwaiter lift can be customised for the transport of food, laundry, or cleaning materials between floors.

 Refurbishing or Modernising Legacy Lifts for Commercial Buildings